 3 - The Lyceum

-Since the building, like the Hawthorne Hotel, sits on the land that was once an orchard owned by Bridget Bishop – one of the first women executed for witchcraft – many believe that it is Bridget who is the lady in white.
+The building in fact, sits on the land that was once an orchard owned by Bridget Bishop – one of the first women executed for witchcraft – many believe that it is Bridget who is the lady in white.

 There are also said to be a few other spirits hanging around and there have been reports of apparitions, light anomalies, and electrical malfunctions.